learn-co-students/python-lists-readme-data-science-intro-000/README.md

-So now we have another variable called `top_two` that points to an array which contains an array of elements equal to the first two elements of `top_travel_cities`.
+Now we have another variable called `top_two` that points to an array which contains an array of elements equal to the first two elements of `top_travel_cities`.

 ### Changing elements with destructive methods

-Now that we read and select certain elements from lists, let's work on changing these lists.
+Now that we can read and select certain elements from lists, let's work on changing these lists.
 To add a new element to a list, we can use the `append` method.

 ```python